dhananjay-14/dhananjay-14/README.md

 - 👋 Hi, I’m Dhananjay Bhavar
 - 👀 I’m interested in learning new skills and develop something creative out of it.
-- 💻 I’m currently learning Ethereum Blockchain Development with Solidity,Truffle,Ether,js and Web3.
+- 💻 I’m currently learning Ethereum Blockchain Development with Solidity,Truffle,Ethers.js and Web3.
 - 🔗 LinkedIn profile: www.linkedin.com/in/dhananjay-bhavar-269078248

 <!---